-Howard Kenison is a former Colorado Deputy Attorney General and nationally recognized trial attorney in environmental law and litigation.
+Howard Kenison is a former Colorado Deputy Attorney General and nationally recognized attorney in environmental law and litigation.
 With over four decades of accomplishments, Howard brings vast legal and practical knowledge for clients dealing with the complex array of environmental laws that can impact projects and commercial transactions.

 He effectively counsels clients before state and federal courts and administrative agencies, driving forward solutions that balance economic and environmental interests and achieve client objectives.